What you’re getting yourself into:

 Edit: September 2017

 The forest plot of results from the included studies is the real money shot here:

 The confidence interval for all effects crosses zero, and the pooled effect was 0.03 – that may be the smallest pooled effect I’ve ever seen in a meta-analysis.
 The “difference” was, of course, non-significant, and didn’t even approach the 0.20 cutoff conventionally used to identify a “small” effect.

 In the context of this article, the vast majority of the studies in this meta compared what I’d consider low vs. moderate loads.
 This is the absolute strongest evidence we have that hypertrophy is the same between moderate-load training (i.e. the “hypertrophy zone”) and low-load training.

-Running List of Newer Studies to Review:
+Running List of (mostly) Newer Studies On this Topic:

 - The “hypertrophy range” isn’t meaningfully better for hypertrophy than higher or lower rep training physiologically.
 When adjusting for factors like the number of sets performed and the rest periods between sets, it may be slightly better on average, but there’s a lot of variability.